BrookJeynes/BrookJeynes/README.md

 - I’m currently working at SSW as a Software developer

-- In my spare time I enjoy reading, making music or tinkering and working on home projects
+- In my spare time I enjoy learning new technologies, drawing or writing music

 - I'm currently studying computer science, software development and mathematics in relation to programming